MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 * Each expression ends with a semi-colon (for example, `a = 1;` or `b = let c = 1 + 2 in c;`).
 * All functions and variables are local to the section document, unless they are marked as shared.
 Shared functions become visible to other queries/functions, and can be thought of as the exports for your extension (that is, they become callable from Power Query).

-More information about M section documents can be found in the M Language specification.
+More information about M section documents can be found in the [M Language specification](https://docs.microsoft.com/powerquery-m/m-spec-sections).

-### Query File

-In addition to the extension file, Data Connector projects can have a query file (name.query.pq).
-This file can be used to run test queries within Visual Studio.
-The query evaluation will automatically include your extension code, without having to register your .pqx file, allowing you to call/test any shared functions in your extension code.

-The query file can contain a single expression (for example, `HelloWorld.Contents()`), a `let` expression (such as what Power Query would generate), or a section document.

 ## Enabling custom connectors in Power BI Desktop